araffin/academic-kickstart/content/post/hyperparam-tuning/index.md

 - the different samplers that choose which set of parameters to try
 - the various schedulers that decide how to allocate resources and when to stop a trial

-The second part (WIP) will be about applying hyperparameter tuning in practice with the [Optuna](https://github.com/optuna/optuna) library, using reinforcement learning as an example
+The [second part](../optuna/) will be about applying hyperparameter tuning in practice with the [Optuna](https://github.com/optuna/optuna) library, using reinforcement learning as an example
 (if you are impatient, the video and the colab notebook are already [online](https://araffin.github.io/tools-for-robotic-rl-icra2022/)).